tomography/tomoscan/docs/source/tomoScanApp.rst

     - Stream retake flat.
 Choices are 'No' and 'Yes'.
 When 'Yes' a new set of flat field images will be collected and used for reconstructing the following projections
   * - $(P)$(R)StreamPreCount
     - longout
     - Streaming pre-count are the number of projections pre-capture that are stored in a buffer.
-At the end of capturing these images are added to the data file.
+At the end of capturing these images are added to the data file
+  * - $(P)$(R)StreamCapture
+    - busy
+    - In streaming mode, set to "Capture" to start the projection saving
+  * - $(P)$(R)StreamNumCapture
+    - longout
+    - In streaming mode, set the number of projections to save when capture is set

 tomoScan_2BM_settings.req
 ~~~~~~~~~~~~~~~~~~~~~~~~~